Learning to Upscale 3D Segmentations in Neuroimaging: Experiments

-\myparagraph{Evaluation metrics}.
-We use Dice score~\cite{zou2004statistical} and the Hausdorff distance (HD) to report all the performances.
+\myparagraph{Evaluation Metrics}.
+We use Dice score~\cite{zou2004statistical} and the Hausdorff distance (HD95) to report all the performances.
 The Dice score~\cite{zou2004statistical} is a classical segmentation metric, which measures the overlap between predicted and ground truth masks.
-The Hausdorff distance (HD)~\cite{huttenlocher1993comparing} calculates the maximum distance between these two boundaries.
-We report both mean and standard deviations for all the results, and bolded numbers denote significant differences (t-test, $p=0.05$).
+The HD95~\cite{huttenlocher1993comparing} calculates the 95th percentile of all boundary distances rather than the absolute maximum.
+We report both means and standard deviations for all the results, and bolded numbers denote significant differences (t-test, $p=0.05$).